lucmans/digistring/readme.md

 `sudo apt install g++ make libsdl2-dev libsdl2-ttf-dev libfftw3-dev`
 Optional dependency for Dolph Chebyshev windows:
 `sudo apt install python3 python3-scipy`
-Note that in order to compile and run Digistring on Ubuntu 20.04 LTS, some patches have to be applied.
-This can be done by running `make ubuntu2004lts` before building.
+Note that in order to compile and run Digistring on Ubuntu, some patches have to be applied.
+This can be done by running `make ubuntu2104` and `make ubuntu2004lts` for Ubuntu 21.04 and Ubuntu 20.04 LTS respectively before building.

 On Arch Linux:
 `sudo pacman -S gcc make sdl2 sdl2_ttf fftw3`